 - * Rep instructions after asterisk as indicated.

-If you haven’t made broomstick lace before, check out this tutorial by Crochet Cabana.
+If you haven’t made broomstick lace before, check out my tutorial here.
 (Note that this pattern uses groups of 3 broomstick lace loops and 3 single crochets while the tutorial uses groups of 5.)